dodopizza/azure_billing_exporter/README.md

 # How to run locally

 1. Create ServicePrincipal
-This SP should have access as Billing reader role [see Manege billing access](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/manage-billing-access)
+This SP should have access as Billing reader role [see Manage billing access](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/manage-billing-access)

 2. Set configuration